 To help the yeast thrive and ferment properly we therefore need to re-introduce dissolved oxygen to the wort after chilling right before the yeast is pitched.
 This is the one and only place in brewing where oxygen should be added to wort (or beer for that matter).
 This is done either through aeration (introducing oxygen via regular air) or oxygenation (adding pure oxygen from a tank).
 The pros and cons of each, the recommended oxygen levels, as well as the approaches we use are documented below.

 Want to learn more about the science behind all things yeast related?
 Refer to the excellent (and comprehensive) book Yeast: The Practical Guide to Beer Fermentation.
 A must-have for any brewer looking to maximize the quality and consistency of their beer.

 Manufacturers of active dry yeast (such as Fermentis, makers of Safale US-05 and Saflager W-34/70) may indicate that aeration or oxygenation is not required as their yeast is rich enough in sterols (lipids) and minerals for its own multiplication process.
 When in doubt, there is certainly no harm in aerating or oxygenating anyway.
-When repitching (reusing) dry yeast the wort should always be aerated or oxygenated.
+When using liquid yeast or repitching (reusing) dry yeast the wort should always be aerated or oxygenated.

 Recommended dissolved oxygen levels

 8 ppm (parts per million) of dissolved oxygen in wort is considered the minimum level that should be achieved before the yeast is pitched, but beers with higher yeast demands (such as lagers, hybrid beers, and high gravity ales) may benefit from more.
 In other words, the more yeast you pitch per volume of wort, the higher the recommended level of dissolved oxygen.
 Yeast pitch rates and recommended dissolved oxygen levels are included in all of our recipes.
 More on yeast demands can be found in our Making a Yeast Starter guide.